MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Admins | Array(Number) | The IDs of the people in the guild who can manage OpenBot Channels | Array(ChannelSetting) | The Settings for the channels in the guild Commands | Array(Object) | The Commands that are in the guild Prefix | String | OpenBot's Prefix in this guild Searchable | Bool | Whether this guild can be searched on the website
+Admins | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Array</a>(<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a>) | The IDs of the people in the guild who can manage OpenBot
+Channels | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Array</a>(<a href="#channelsetting">ChannelSetting</a>) | The Settings for the channels in the guild
+Commands | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Array</a>(<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a>) | The Commands that are in the guild
+Prefix | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | OpenBot's Prefix in this guild
+Searchable | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether this guild can be searched on the website

 ### Guild.Settings.Commands